Watch That Man

-"Watch That Man" is a song written by David Bowie, the opening track on the album Aladdin Sane from 1973.
+"Watch That Man" is a song by the English musician David Bowie, the opening track on the album Aladdin Sane from 1973.
 Its style is often compared to the Rolling Stones' Exile on Main Street.
 The mix, in which Bowie's lead vocal is buried within the instrumental sections, has generated discussion among critics and fans.

 Recording

 With the release of his album The Rise and Fall of Ziggy Stardust and the Spiders from Mars and his performance of "Starman" on the BBC television programme Top of the Pops in early July 1972, David Bowie was launched to stardom.
 To support the album, Bowie embarked on the Ziggy Stardust Tour in both the UK and the US.
 He composed most of the tracks for the follow-up record on the road during the US tour in late 1972.
 Because of this, many of the tracks were influenced by America, and his perceptions of the country.

 "Watch That Man" was written in response to seeing two concerts by the American rock band New York Dolls.
 According to author Peter Doggett, the Dolls' first two albums were important in representing the American response to the British glam rock movement.
 Bowie was impressed with their sound and wanted to emulate it on a song.
 "Watch That Man" was recorded at London's Trident Studios in January 1973, following the conclusion of the American tour and a series of Christmas concerts in England and Scotland.
 Like the rest of its parent album, the song was co-produced by Bowie and Ken Scott and featured Bowie's backing band the Spiders from Mars – comprising guitarist Mick Ronson, bassist Trevor Bolder and drummer Woody Woodmansey.